 Neglect is the persistent failure to meet a child's physical, psychological and/or basic emotional needs, likely to result in the serious impairment of the child's health or development.
 Neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing and shelter (including exclusion or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate care-givers) - Ensure Access to appropriate medical care or treatment
+- · Provide adequate food, clothing, and shelter (including exclusion from home abandonment). - · Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate caregivers). - Ensure access to appropriate medical care or treatment.

-Sexual
+Sexual Abuse

 Forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+May involve: